 /EAT & DRINK/

 Madrid is heaven on earth for foodies.
 I kept on spotting cool restaurants, cafes, and bars.
 A Spanish friend of mine and fellow foodie kindly recommended some places for us to go to.
 We also ended up trying a few other restaurants that we stumbled upon while we were exploring.
 Oh and fun fact: in most bars in Madrid, if you order a drink, they will also give you a free tapa!
-And if you’re not sure what to order, try a Tinto de Verano.
+If you’re not sure what to drink, try a Tinto de Verano.
+Trust me on this one!

 El Tempranillo wine bar – Calle Cava Baja, 38 – For drinks and a couple of tapas before dinner.
 Did I mention they have an entire wall of wines to choose from behind the bar?